Visual Instruction Pretraining for Domain-Specific Foundation Models: Introduction

-Image-to-text contrastive learning, exemplified by CLIP \cite{clip}, represents an initial step toward reasoning-guided pretraining.
+Answering this question is particularly critical for pretraining powerful foundation models in specialized domains like remote sensing and medical imaging, where prevailing paradigms face formidable challenges.
+The supervised~\cite{deit3} pretraining risks overfitting to narrow label distributions; the MIM~\cite{mae} may inadvertently neglect the fine-grained details of small but critical objects; image-image contrastive methods, while effective, are often notoriously difficult to optimize and demand substantial computational resources.
+Prevailing pretraining paradigms of image-to-text contrastive learning~\cite{clip} or multimodal autoregressive Vision Transformer pretraining~\cite{aim} represent steps toward reasoning-guided pretraining.
 However, these methods primarily aim for general-purpose image-text alignment rather than optimizing a vision backbone for specialized, fine-grained downstream tasks.
-Consequently, the global, image-level features learned by models like CLIP's ViT often prove suboptimal for dense prediction tasks such as semantic segmentation or object detection, which demand precise, pixel-level understanding~\cite{densevlm}.
+Consequently, the global, image-level features learned by models like CLIP~\cite{clip} or AIM~\cite{aim} often prove suboptimal for dense prediction tasks such as semantic segmentation or object detection~\cite{densevlm}.
 This limitation underscores that merely aligning global image and text representations is an insufficient strategy for forging a powerful, domain-specific perception backbone.